joshpinto6/GodotMage/docs/docs/translating.md

 ---

 # Translating Documents
-GodotMage works to provide high-quality tutorials that cater to everybo who speak or read in different
+GodotMage works to provide high-quality tutorials that cater to everyone, regardless of language.